 Helpful content to get started

-We curated content to familiarize you with raising a guide dog puppy as a hobby and to inspire and help you get started.
+The page is curated to inspire and help you get started with raising a guide dog puppy as a hobby.

 Short visual inspiration.